 We distinguish between three main types of manipulative oral promises.
-In the first of these, sellers may make blatant oral statements about the product that the contract's written terms do not support.
-As the above examples illustrate, the contract may qualify or conflict with the seller’s oral statements.
-Such is the case where the contract’s fine print qualifies a seller’s oral promise of high-speed internet, or when the seller promises that a security alarm system would work even if the phone lines were cut off, while the written contract exempts the seller from liability in such circumstances (“fraud in the inducement”).
-The second type of misleading oral promises concerns misstatements about the contract's content (“fraud in the execution”).
-Such is the case when a salesperson promises that the contract includes a warranty for a product while the contract expressly denies any such warranty, or when the salesperson promises that the insurance policy would cover certain events that are, in fact, excluded from coverage under the written agreement.
-The third type of misleading oral promises involves misleading consumers about the nature of the written contract and its relation to oral interactions.
+In the first of these, sellers may make blatant oral statements about the product that the contract’s written terms do not support.
+As the examples presented above illustrate, the contract may qualify or conflict with the seller’s oral statements.
+Similar situations arise where the contract’s fine print qualifies a seller’s oral promise of high-speed internet, or when the seller promises that a security alarm system will work even if the phone lines are cut off, although the written contract exempts the seller from liability in such circumstances (“fraud in the inducement”).
+The second type of misleading oral promises involves misstatements about the contract’s content (“fraud in the execution”).
+Examples include those where a salesperson promises that the contract contains a warranty for a product while the contract expressly denies any such warranty, or when the salesperson promises that the insurance policy will cover certain events that are, in fact, excluded from coverage under the written agreement.
+The third type of misleading oral promises involves misleading consumers about the nature of the written contract in the course of oral interactions.
 That is, sellers may tell consumers that the fine print is merely a technicality or a legal formality.
 Salespeople may assure consumers that the form contract does not, and will not, reflect the actual relationship between the parties.
-Sellers may further ensure consumers that the “real deal” will be in accordance with the oral promises rather than the form contract.
+Sellers may further reassure consumers that the “real deal” will accord with the oral promises rather than the form contract.

-Salespeople may convince consumers that the form contract does not merit much attention or concern, even when the contract includes an “integration,” “no-reliance,” or “no-representation” clause denying the legal validity of precontractual promises.
-Such clauses in effect state that, contrary to any oral assurances or statements the seller may have made, the written agreement governs the entire relationship between the parties.
-Thus, such clauses intend to state clearly that the form contract is the real deal.
+Salespeople may convince consumers that the form contract does not merit much attention or concern, even when the contract includes an “integration,” “no-reliance,” or “no-representation” clause denying the legal validity of pre-contractual promises.
+In effect, such clauses state that, contrary to any oral assurances or statements the seller may have made, the written agreement governs the entirety of the relationship between the parties.
+Thus, the intent of such clauses is to clearly declare that the form contract is the real deal.

 We argue that all three types of manipulative oral promises warrant considerable regulatory, judicial, and scholarly attention.
-In particular, policymakers need to pay attention to the psychological forces that encourage sellers to lie to consumers and those that lead consumers to rely on these lies.
+In particular, policymakers need to address both the psychological forces that encourage sellers to lie to consumers and those that lead consumers to rely on these lies.

 Toxic oral promises can harm consumers, disadvantage honest competitors, erode important societal norms, and undermine market efficiency.
 In addition, these manipulative oral promises can aggravate distributional disparities.
 Sellers may yield to assertive consumers who insist on upholding the oral statements despite integration or merger clauses.
 However, non-assertive or weaker consumers are likely to face substantial hurdles should they seek to rely upon previously exchanged oral interactions.